Published on Wednesday, July 3, 2024, last updated

 What is a Git Commit Message?

-A Git commit message is a brief text that accompanies each commit in a Git repository.
-It provides a snapshot of what changes were made and why, serving as an essential piece of documentation within the version control system.
+A Git commit message is a short note that goes with each commit in a Git repository.
+It shows what was changed and explains why those changes were made, serving as an important piece of documentation in your version control process.

-• Anatomy of a Commit Message: A well-structured commit message typically consists of a subject line, a body, and a footer.
-The subject line is a brief summary of the changes, the body provides more detailed information, and the footer includes any relevant metadata, such as issue references.
+• Anatomy of a Commit Message: Generally, a well-written commit message has three parts: a subject line, a body, and a footer.
+The subject line sums up the changes, the body dives into the details, and the footer can include extra data like issue IDs or references.
+Conventional Commits

 Why Git Commit Messages Matter

-• Project Onboarding: For new team members, commit messages provide valuable insights into the project's evolution and decision-making processes, easing the onboarding process.
+• Project Onboarding: New contributors gain insights into the evolution and decision-making behind the code.

 Part 2: Structure of a Git Commit Message